-CorganCREATE is an initiative way to foster creativity and enable thought leaders to build value for our firm and to address ongoing changes in our profession as they relate to the built environment.
-We have all had thoughts of developing something beyond the opportunity available on a project, thought of a better way, wondered if thing A would work when applied to thing B, or just wanted to explore.
-We are curious and creative by nature and this is your opportunity to tell us what you would like to explore.
+CorganCREATE is an initiative to foster creativity and thought leadership that builds value for our firm and addresses ongoing changes in our profession as they relate to the built environment.
+CREATE allows employees to test and develop new ideas.
+We are curious and creative by nature, and CREATE provides an opportunity to explore.

 The Design Applications Committee mission is to focus on firm wide BIM initiatives, Revit team training, resources, and development of best practice workflows.

 Want to solve the complex design challenges of tomorrow?
 So do we.
 That’s why we invest in resources that advance our craft, elevate our practice, and shape our future.
 Our toolkit includes state-of-the-art modeling, visualization, and construction technologies meant to advance our design through imagination and experimentation.